scumatteo/Edith/README.md

 # EDITH
+Project for the course of Distributed Systems.

-Edith is an work's environment prototype for 4.0's Industries.
+Edith is a work's environment prototype for 4.0's Industries, written in Python.
+It uses the framework SPADE.